Surucobe/javascript-works/thoughs.md

 ##18/09/2019
 i'm very tired, currently facing a bug that prevents me from starting my react app, is suppose to be inside my webpack or something like that... i'm quite tired of facing this i started a class very early today and i haven't been able to test the output thanks to this thing i'm still trying to figurate how did this even happen...but once is over i'm back at react!

+##20/09/2019
+i missed yesterdays commit by accident but the good new is that i have conquer yet another challenge by defeating another bug! basically i didn't know that webpack understand the exclamation mark (!) for markdown language and being this the case and me having a folder with one of those, every time i tried to run my React app things went wrong, it took me a while to realize this because is something new that never bothered me before but well, live and learn

 ## Inspirational Quote